OutSystems/docs-howtos/src/development/data-grid/faq.md

 summary: Use this tutorial to create Excel-like interface with the Data Grid component, to view, edit, and save data.
 There's also a section about when to use Data Grid.
 ---

-# How to use Data Grid
+# How to use Data Grid Web

 Before starting, make sure that the components [Data Grid](https://www.outsystems.com/forge/component-overview/5554/) and [Data Grid Sample](https://www.outsystems.com/forge/component-overview/5555/) are installed in your environment.